SDXorg/PySD-Cookbook/docs/analyses/model_comparison/Comparing_Models.rst

 Model Assessment
 ================

-In this analysis, we'll use a case study looking at an individual's email habits.
+In this analysis, we’ll use a case study looking at an individual’s email habits.

-We hypothesize that there are two types of emails that arrive in a person's inbox and require a response:
+We hypothesize that there are two types of emails that arrive in a person’s inbox and require a response:

 1. Those that have no task associated other than to reply with an immediately available piece of information